 Benefit #4: Working with standard notation improves your fretboard knowledge, increases your familiarity with different key signatures and allows you to easily access music written for other instruments.

 I think you get the point, so I’ll leave it there.
+You can get your copy of Simandl by clicking the links below:

 Do you have a favourite instructional book?
 Tell me about it!